riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 ### [1.2](#QCSG)   A Brief History of Quantum Computing

 The birth of quantum computing can be attributed to a man named Richard Feynman.
-Famous for all sorts of accomplishments in physics during the twentieth century, one of his biggest was the discovery of quantum electrodynamics.
+Famous for a plethora of accomplishments in physics during the twentieth century, one of his biggest was the discovery of quantum electrodynamics.
 He was interested in simulating many different particles to verify his theory, but found that classical computing did not have the ability to effectively produce the results he was looking for.
 So, in the early 1980s, he proposed the idea of a quantum computer.
 Unfortunately, there was not a high demand for this type of computation and constructing a quantum computer is immensely difficult.
 For the next few decades, the field of quantum computing progressed slowly.

 Then, in 1994, Peter Shor shocked the world with his quantum algorithm to factor integers in polynomial time.
 This not only revealed there was some use in quantum computing, but that there were probably many other useful quantum algorithms yet to be invented.
 Not too long after came Grover's algorithm along with other quantum search algorithms.
 By the late 1990s, the theoretical field of quantum computing was alive with activity.

 #### The Field(s) of Quantum

-The field of quantum computing has foundations in quantum physics, but ultimately they have separated.
+The field of quantum computing has foundations in quantum physics, but ultimately, they have separated.
 New students looking to study quantum computing don't need previous knowledge from quantum physics similar to how computer scientists don't need knowledge from electrical engineering.

 <img src="resources\img\1.1_venn.png" width="500px"/>